haskell-distributed/distributed-static/README.md

 ### distributed-static [![travis](https://secure.travis-ci.org/haskell-distributed/distributed-static.png?branch=master,development)](http://travis-ci.org/haskell-distributed/distributed-static)

 This repository is part of Cloud Haskell.

 See http://haskell-distributed.github.com for documentation, user guides, tutorials and assistance.

+### About this branch

+This branch shows how we can add support for System.Eval.Haskell to make it possible to create Static values based on Haskell source code.

 ### Getting Help / Raising Issues